raspberrypilearning/pixel-art/en/step_7.md

 --- /hint ---
 --- /hints ---

-+ Underneath the variable, create a new function called `setPenColour` with an input of `pen`.
++ Below the variable, create a new function called `setPenColour` with an input of `pen`.
 Look at the function `setPixelColour` that you already created to help you.

 [[[generic-javascript-create-a-function]]]